 Today, Constantinople is known as Istanbul.
 It was the recognized capital for hundreds of years and is Turkey’s largest city today, with a population of over fifteen million people.

 The establishment of Constantinople as the capital was a turning point for the Roman Empire and the world.
-Although the Roman Empire was already in decline at this time, it continued to exist throughout the third century A.D.
+Although the Roman Empire was already in decline at this time, it continued to exist throughout the third century.

 Despite this, the Eastern Roman Empire continued to progress and move forward.
-Christianity became the official religion of the Eastern Roman Empire in 380 A.D., and paganism was banned in 392.
+Christianity became the official religion of the Eastern Roman Empire in 380, and paganism was banned in 392.
 Constantinople continued to be the sole capital of the empire after the fall of Rome.

 The people living in the Eastern Roman Empire considered themselves Romans even though they were descendants of the Greeks.
 Continuing Greek influence resulted in the growth of the arts, poetry, architecture, religious prose during the Byzantine period.
 Nobles studied classical Greek language and literature.

 During this time, Roman politics, Greek culture, and Christian religion all continued to exist and develop in Turkey and other parts of the Eastern Roman Empire.
 Emperors relied heavily on the church and were granted not only political power but divine power as well.

 The Byzantine period continued to thrive for over a thousand years.
 Although there were wars with outside groups during this time, and some skirmishes over religion, for the most part, the Eastern Roman Empire did quite well holding its own against the rest of the world.
 It wasn’t until the empire was weakened by constant and ongoing invasions towards the end of this period that this region fell to the Seljuks, hundreds of years after the fall of Rome.